Lady Blossom: Personal life

 Clarke had a relationship with professional wrestler Chris Adams for five years, with the couple having a daughter, Jade.
 Clarke and Adams split up in the early 1980s.
 Contrary to the wrestling storyline, the two were never actually married in real life.
 In 1983, in order to stay in the United States, Clarke married professional wrestler William "Billy Jack" Haynes, with the couple later divorcing.
 In 1990, Clarke began a relationship with professional wrestler Steve Austin.
 The couple married on 18 December 1992 and had two daughters, Stephanie Britt (born 1992) and Cassidy Skye (born 1996).
 Clarke and Austin divorced in 1999, with Clarke and her children later returning to the United Kingdom in 2001.

-Clarke is credited with helping Austin develop his "Stone Cold" persona.
+Clarke is credited by Austin with helping him develop his "Stone Cold" persona.
 While he was contemplating a change in ring name from "The Ringmaster", she told him to drink his tea before it got "stone cold", and suggested he use the nickname.
 She was also instrumental in the creation of the "Austin 3:16" catchphrase.

 On 4 May 2016, Clarke released her autobiography, Through the Shattered Glass, through Amazon.

 In August 2016, Clarke was presented with an award at the Annual British Wrestlers Reunion in Kent, England.